University of Illinois Graduate College - Illinois Distinguished Fellowships, Round 1

 - Concurrent assistantship support of up to 50% or supplemental fellowship support is permissible.

 Evaluation Criteria: The Fellowship Board will conduct a holistic assessment of the nominee's academic record, achievements, and promise of scholarly success.
-Evaluation criteria include undergraduate grade-point average, quality of undergraduate preparation, letters of recommendation, GRE or other admission test scores, and the nominee's personal statement.
+Evaluation criteria include undergraduate grade-point average, quality of undergraduate preparation, letters of recommendation, and the nominee's personal statement.
+If the departments requires and uses the GRE in its evaluation of candidates, the Fellowship Board will do likewise and take the applicant’s GRE scores into account.
+Otherwise, the Board will not take GRE scores into account.
+Slate allows departments to check whether or not they want the Fellowship Board to take the applicant’s GRE scores into account.
 Performance in graduate work is also evaluated for those nominees who have taken graduate courses.
-Critical elements of the nomination are the nominating department's assessment of the applicant's aptitude, probability of success, and expected contribution to the academic program.
+Critical to the evaluation is also the department’s Nomination Statement, through which the nominating official (either the Director of Graduate Study or the Executive Officer) explains why the department considers the applicant worthy of an Illinois Distinguished Fellowship.

 The Fellowship Board will also take into consideration the level of financial support the department is offering to the student, as specified in the department’s admissions letter to the student.
 The Board will view the level of financial support offered as an indicator of the department’s interest in and level of commitment to the student.

-Award Limitations per Department: The Graduate College will fund a maximum of three Illinois Distinguished Fellowships in a given department in any single year.
-On the Nomination Form, departments must certify that they will cover the Illinois Distinguished Fellowship stipend ($25,000) up to the full three years of the award period in cases where nominations result in accepted offers that take the departmental total over the maximum of three.
+Award Limitations per Department: The Graduate College will pay for a maximum of three Illinois Distinguished Fellowships, total, in a given department in any single year.
+This limitation applies not the number of IDFs won in any given year but instead to the total number of IDFs that students in a given department may have in any given year.
+On the Nomination Form, departments must certify that they will cover the IDF stipend ($25,000) up to the full three years of the award period in cases where nominations result in accepted offers that take the departmental total over the maximum of three.
+The department should take this award limitation into account when deciding how many IDF nominations to submit each year.

 Departments must nominate students for Illinois Distinguished Fellowships through Slate.
 Please find instructions for starting a nomination through Slate in the Slate Fellowship Nomination Quick Guide.